VolodymyrSydorko/stx_bloc_base/README.md

 class MyNetworkSearchableCubit extends NetworkSearchableCubit<List<String>,
     NetworkSearchableState<List<String>>> {
   MyNetworkSearchableCubit()
-      // `NetworkSearchableState` contains a `data` field of type `T` and a `visibleData` that will be used to display the data in the UI based on the user's search query input
+      // `NetworkSearchableState` contains a `data` field and a `visibleData` that will be used to display the data in the UI based on the user's search query input
       : super(const NetworkSearchableState(data: [], visibleData: []));

   @override